Pylons/pyramid-cookiecutter-alchemy/README.rst

 Usage
 -----

-1. Generate a Pyramid project.
+1. Generate a Pyramid project, following the prompts from the command.

 .. code-block:: bash

     $ cookiecutter https://github.com/Pylons/pyramid-cookiecutter-alchemy

 2. Finish configuring the project by creating a virtual environment and installing your new project.
 These steps are output as part of the cookiecutter command above and are slightly different for Windows.

 .. code-block:: bash

+    # Change directory into your newly created project.
     $ cd myproj
+    # Create a virtual environment...
     $ python3 -m venv env
+    # ...where we upgrade packaging tools...
+    $ env/bin/pip install --upgrade pip setuptools wheel
+    # ...and into which we install our project and its testing requirements.
     $ env/bin/pip install -e ".[testing]"

 3. Configure the database.